mbrukman/sense-engine/README.md

 engine.html(string)
 ```

 Output can include arbitrary HTML, including JavaScript.
-All dashboard output is
+For security, dashboards are
 sandboxed within an iframe on different domain than senseplatform.com.

 ### Best Practices

-* It is important that none of engine methods runs for a long time so
-  that NodeJS is free to listen for incoming events.
+* Don't block the event loop for a long time so that NodeJS is free to listen for incoming events.
 The execute
   method, in particular, should usually delegate to a [child process](http://nodejs.org/api/child_process.html).
+* Hide output on assignment to avoiding cluttering the dashboard.
+* Render block comments as markdown.
 * Implement a rich display system so that a bare object at the command prompt
   displays a rich representation by default.
 See the JavaScript engine for an example.
 * Expose the engine ouput functions to users within the engine via a library.
-* Hide output on assignment to avoiding cluttering the dashboard.
-* Render block comments as markdown.

 ## The package.json File

 Sense engines must have a `sense` entry in their `package.json` file to signal that
 the module is in fact an engine.
-This entry also tells the UI what name to give it
+This entry also tells the UI what name to give the engine
 in the engine list, how to highlight code typed into the editor, how to comment out lines of
 code in the editor, and what file extensions the engine can execute.